 Barack Obama graduated from Columbia University with a major in political science in 1983.
 After working as a community organizer in Harlem as well as in Chicago, Obama earned a law degree from Harvard, where he was the first African American elected president of the Harvard Law Review journal.
 After earning his law degree in 1991, Obama returned to Chicago to work in a law firm that specialized in civil-rights law.
 He eventually also began teaching at the University of Chicago Law School.
 He served three terms representing the 13th District in the Illinois State Senate from 1997 to 2004.
 In 2004, Obama was elected to a U.S. Senate seat representing Illinois, and he became the Senate's only African American lawmaker when he took office in January 2005.

-Barack Obama married Michelle LaVaughn Robinson (born Jan.
-17, 1964) on Oct.
-3 1992.
+Barack Obama married Michelle LaVaughn Robinson (born January 17, 1964) on October 3, 1992.
 The Obamas have two daughters, Malia Ann Obama (born July 4, 1998) and Natasha (Sasha) Obama (born June 10, 2001).

 Quote: “If there is anyone out there who still doubts that America is a place where all things are possible; who still wonders if the dream of our founders is alive in our time; who still questions the power of our democracy, tonight is your answer.”
 Victory speech in US presidential election, home state of Chicago, November 4, 2008.